s-thom/the-index/README.md

 I needed a place to store links to things in an organised manner, so I built one.
 It's still a work in progress.

-This project uses VS Code's dev containers.
-If you want your dev environment consistent with what I use, then install the "Remote - Containers" extension.

 ## Frontend

 Required environment variables (Normal CRA `.env` rules apply):